increase24/fatigue-sensitivity-USEMG/ReadMe.md

 (code: pyc4).
 * [Google Drive]()

-Create a folder named by "dataset".
+Create a folder named by `"dataset"`.
 Download the dataset from the links and place it in this folder.
 Then following the instruction from the repo [USEMG-feature-extraction](https://github.com/increase24/USEMG-feature-extraction) to extract the features of sEMG and AUS signal.
 The extracted features will be saved to a folder named `"featureset"` (automatically create if not exits).

 Your directory tree should look like this:
 ```